Tips for home learning as a family

 Benefits

-Being able to personalise Ato and earn ‘coins’ as they progress through the curriculum is particularly appealing to this age group!
+Being able to personalise Ato and earn 'coins' as they work through the curriculum is something this age group really enjoys!

-If your child will be taking entrance exams to get into secondary school, the start of Year 4 is an ideal time to start introducing verbal reasoning and non-verbal reasoning (available on an Exam Prep subscription).
-These subjects are not taught at primary school, so getting familiar with the question types early will boost confidence when taking the 11 plus or ISEB.
+If your child will be taking entrance exams for secondary school, the start of Year 4 is a great time to begin introducing verbal reasoning and non-verbal reasoning (available on an Exam Prep subscription).
+These subjects are not taught at primary school, so getting familiar with the question types early will build confidence when taking the 11 plus or ISEB.

-Reasoning Learning Journeys are also helpful for children who aren't sitting entrance exams but want to practice their problem-solving, logic and pattern spotting skills.
-These topics tend to appeal to children interested in literature, languages, the arts (verbal reasoning), or STEM (non-verbal reasoning).
+Reasoning Learning Journeys are also helpful for children who aren't sitting entrance exams but want to build their problem-solving, logic and pattern-spotting skills.
+These topics tend to appeal to children who enjoy reading and languages (verbal reasoning), or maths and science (non-verbal reasoning).

 How to use

-At this age, your child should be confident with learning independently.
-They should use the helpsheets and videos to explore new concepts and solve problems on their own.
+At this age, your child should feel confident learning on their own.
+They should use the helpsheets and videos to explore new ideas and work through problems by themselves.

-Your child’s home learning schedule in Year 4 should be similar to the Year 3 schedule above.
-Children should continue to spend most of this time in the Learning Journey area, but towards the end of Year 4 you may wish to introduce a small number of Mock Tests (available on an Exam Prep Plus subscription).
-Nucleus Mock Tests are tailored for your child’s age and progress level – Year 4 children will see shorter Mock Tests as opposed to the full-length practice papers for Year 5s.
+Your child's home learning plan in Year 4 should look similar to the Year 3 plan above.
+Children should continue to spend most of their time in the Learning Journey area, but towards the end of Year 4 you may want to introduce a small number of Mock Tests (available on an Exam Prep Plus subscription).
+Atom Home Mock Tests are tailored to your child's age and progress level — Year 4 children will see shorter Mock Tests rather than the full-length practice papers used for Year 5s.

 For 9–10 year olds (Year 5)